-Chest pain during and after pregnancy can be normal or a serious indication of a life-threatening problem.
-Any chest pain during pregnancy, postpartum and postbirth must be checked as quickly as possible to prevent and treat potential complications.
+Chest pain during and after pregnancy can be a serious indication of a life-threatening problem.
+Any chest pain during pregnancy or the postpartum period must be checked as quickly as possible to prevent and treat potential complications.

 Heartburn and indigestion